autocrypt/protected-headers/draft-protected-headers.in.md

-Among the MUA authors who already implemented most of this specification, several alternative or more encompasing specifications were discussed and sometimes tried out in practise.
-We try to highlight a few "pitfalls" and guidelines based on these discussions.
+Among the MUA authors who already implemented most of this specification, several alternative or more encompasing specifications were discussed and sometimes tried out in practice.
+This section highlights a few "pitfalls" and guidelines based on these discussions and lessons learned.

 Misunderstood Obscured Subjects {#misunderstood-obscured-subjects}
 -------------------------------

-There were many discussions around what text phrase to put into the Obscured Subject.
-Text phrases such as "Encrypted Subject" were tried but resulted in localization problems.
-If two users write an english text but use non-english MUA localizations the subjects loose readability.
-If you then also have "Re:" prefixes in e-mail threads Subjects become practially useless.
-At some point one or two MUA authors practially tried "..." as the Obscured Subject and met approval as a good mitigation of the localization problem.
+There were many discussions around what text phrase to use to obscure the `Subject:`.
+Text phrases such as `Encrypted Message` were tried but resulted in both localization problems and user confusion.

+If the natural language phrase for the obscured `Subject:` is not localized (e.g. just English `Encrypted Message`), then it may be incomprehensible to a non-English-speaking recipient who uses a legacy MUA that renders the obscured `Subject:` directly.

+On the other hand, if it is localized based on the sender's MUA language settings, there is no guarantee that the recipient prefers the same language as the sender (consider a German speaker sending English text to an Anglophone).
+There is no standard way for a sending MUA to infer the language preferred by the recipient (aside from statistical inference of language based on the composed message, which would in turn leak information about the supposedly-confidential message body).

+Furthermore, implementors found that the phrase `Encrypted Message` in the subject line was sometimes understood by users to be an indication from the MUA that the message was actually encrypted.
+In practice, when some MUA failed to encrypt a message in a thread that started off with an obscured `Subject:`, the value `Re: Encrypted Message` was retained even on those cleartext replies, resulting in user confusion.

+In contrast, using `...` as the obscured `Subject:` was less likely to be seen as an indicator from the MUA of message encryption, and it also neatly sidesteps the localization problems.

 Reply/Forward Losing Subjects
 -----------------------------